rahulsm27/E2E_ML_Project/README.md

 # AWS-CICD-Deployment-with-Github-Actions

-EC2 access : It is virtual machine
+EC2 access: It is a virtual machine

 ECR: Elastic Container registry to save your docker image in aws

-1. Create a account on AWS.
+1. Create an account on AWS.
 Login to AWS console.

 2. Create IAM user(us-visa) for deployment.
-Create secret key and access key for the IAM user.
-Download the csv file
+Create a secret key and access key for the IAM user.
+Download the CSV file

 3. Create a ECR registry(usvisa) on AWS (666711044981.dkr.ecr.us-east-1.amazonaws.com/usvisa)

-4. Create EC2 Instance (usvisa-machine) - 32Gb volume 8 Gb Ram .
+4. Create EC2 Instance (usvisa-machine) - 32Gb volume 8 Gb Ram.
+Add 8080 custom TCP port

 5. Connect to the instance.
-Upate the packages sudo apt-get update -y sudo apt-get upgrade
+Update the packages sudo apt-get update -y sudo apt-get upgrade